 Unfamiliarity with NAMs databases

-TPI asked the 3Rs Centre Utrecht to conduct a study of NAMs databases and expertise.
-The findings indicate that multiple initiatives are available offering researchers support and expertise for developing, qualifying (fundamental and translational research), validating (safety research) and applying animal-free innovations.
-Yet only 3% of respondents report using these databases and platforms.
+The 3Rs Centre Utrecht carried out an inventory study commissioned by the Transition Programme for animal-free Innovation (TPI), that examined access to expertise in the field of New Approach Methodologies (NAMs), the need for additional expertise and also initiatives to increase this access.
+The findings indicate that multiple initiatives are available for offering researchers support and expertise for developing, qualifying (fundamental and translational research), validating (safety research) and applying animal-free innovations.
+Yet only 3% of the respondents report using these databases and platforms.
 The main causes cited are unfamiliarity with the initiatives and lack of knowledge on how to use them.